Carrot Farming in Kenya – A Simple Guide

 It is worth noting that carrots take time to appear; you don’t have to despair if you immediately see changes.

-After the seeds have grown to a height of 2.5-3cm, remove the extra seedlings, and leave one carrot every 2.5cm.
+After the seeds have grown to a 2.5-3cm height, remove the extra seedlings, and leave one carrot every 2.5cm.
 Remember, you don’t need a measuring ruler to do this 🙂

 Repeat the above process after the growth has continued for some time.
 However, leave a distance of 8cm apart for each crop.